- Parks and Recreation Home

 Lake Oswego Connection

-We will be working with the L.O.
-Pickleball Club for them to offer organized drop-in play and equipment to current and new players wanting to try out the sport.
-Those times/days of the week are as follows:
+The City works with the L.O.
+Pickleball Club to offer organized drop-in play and equipment to current and new players wanting to try out the sport.
+Those times/days of the week will be announced soon - stay tune

 What is Pickleball?